How Property Management Software can Help you Deal with Difficult Residents

 There are varying approaches to handling difficult residents, an unenviable challenge for any property manager no matter how long the tenure in the multifamily housing business.
 Some industry experts suggest a formula of professionalism, firmness, and compassion to manage residents who are either overbearing or pesky.
 Others may want to consider another option.

 One way to help the process of overcoming problems with residents is through effective property management software.
 Frankly, it’s an unexpected ally that collects data, identifies trends, and sends out accurate, real-time information to prevent future problems with tenants.

 The software manages the entire lifecycle of renters, from the time they enter the system as prospects until the day they move out.
 RealPage, Inc.’s OneSite essentially is a living history of your residents that property managers can utilize during difficult times or identify problem residents before the lease is signed.

 Screening helps make the right choice

 The best way to create and maintain positive relationships with your residents is to choose the right individuals to live at your properties.
-Property management software includes features that analyzes an applicant’s credit, criminal, and rental history.
+Property management software includes features that analyze an applicant’s credit, criminal, and rental history.
 Ultimately, these can be alerts for what may become bigger problems.

 Moneywise suggests researching a tenant’s background and rental history in depth before they sign a lease.
 Carefully review information about your tenants’ references and credit reports, as it contains valuable insights and can alert you of potential concerns.

 Agreements are at the ready anytime, all the time

 When issues arise with a resident, property managers need to put their hands on leasing agreements and other documentation fast.
 If there is a history with the resident that could make for grounds for a warning or eviction, being able to quickly access key documents is imperative.
-Property management software serves as repository for such documentation and provides easy access.
+Property management software serves as a repository for such documentation and provides easy access.